USDA-ARS-NWRC/smrf/README.rst

 Install
 --------

-1. Ensure the following environment variables are set:
+1. Ensure the following environment variables are set and readable by Python:
-    * IPW, and $IPW/bin is in the PATH
+    * IPW, and $IPW/bin environment variable is set
+    * TMPDIR, the location of the system's temporary files
+    * PATH, is set and readable by Python (mainly if running inside an IDE environment)

+2. Install
+    * python setup.py clean
-    *
+    * python setup.py build_ext --inplace

 Credits